Abstract: Hands-on, closed box: Discover what's inside for you, and how we coped.

 1 – Test a pre-Trained AI

-We trained Teachable Machine to distinguish between different shapes, and different colours.
+We trained Teachable Machine to distinguish between different colours.

 Propose some general principles of testing that reflect specific examples of what you've found while testing this model.
 List principle and example.